wenkangjing/frontend-react-redux/udemy/Part2.md

 >
 > Whenever the application state changes, the container will re-render

+### Action

+- **An action is an object with a type property** and a payload
+- A type is always a **UPPER_CASE** string

+Tips:
+- pull out to a separate file
+- use const

 ### Action Creator

+An Action Creator returns an action

 ![action, actionCreator, reducer, app state, props, render](./redux_action.png) A function that returns an action (an object)